Perfect Strangers: How to Find Roommates in NYC

-This article is here to make that road shorter and less bumpy.
-It’s a guide on how to find roommates in the city that never sleeps, New York City!
-Hopefully your new roomie will.
-Without the snoring.
+This article is here to make the road to finding a roommate in the city that never sleeps, New York City!
+Hopefully, your new roommate will.
+Without the snoring, if you’re lucky enough.

 Find roommates in NYC